NON-STATE ACTORS IN EDUCATION

 3.2 Supplementary private tutoring

-In 2012, the Ministry of Education banned the operation of private tutoring centres in Eritrea, instead only permitting teachers to operate fee-charging classes in schools on Sundays.
+In 2012, the Ministry of Education banned the operation of private tutoring centres in Eritrea.
+Teachers are only permitted to operate fee-charging classes in schools on Sundays.
 In 2019, the Saturday classes were also prohibited.

 Entry/Establishment